 Participants pay their participation fee indirectly to Germany Close Up by purchasing their round-trip airline ticket.
 After being accepted to the program, participants are expected to book their roundtrip airline ticket to Berlin with economy class and to provide proof of purchase to Germany Close Up.
 In most cases, a participant's airline ticket purchase will cover the US$990 fee, and nothing more is owed to Germany Close Up.

-If your airfare is lower than US$990, the remainder is due to Germany Close Up following the program’s conclusion.
-If your airfare is more than US$990, you may be eligible for a flight reimbursement from Germany Close Up for some of your costs above this amount.
+If your airfare is lower than $990, the remainder is due to Germany Close Up following the program’s conclusion.
+If your airfare is more than $990, you may be eligible for a flight reimbursement from Germany Close Up for some of your costs above this amount.
 Please note that this amount is capped and depends on your point of departure in the United States or Canada.
-For participants departing from the New York or Washington D.C. greater metropolitan areas the maximum reimbursement available is US$10.
-For participants departing from elsewhere in the United States or Canada the maximum reimbursement is US$360.
-Only flight costs above the US$990 participation fee are considered for reimbursement.
+For participants departing from the New York or Washington D.C. greater metropolitan areas the maximum reimbursement available is $10.
+For participants departing from elsewhere in the United States or Canada the maximum reimbursement is $360 (max. flight costs for reimbursement: $1350).
+Only flight costs above the $990 participation fee are considered for reimbursement.

-For flight costs from New York of US$980, you will owe Germany Close Up US$10.
+For flight costs from New York of $980, you will owe Germany Close Up $10.

-For flight costs from New York of US$990, there will be no additional fees nor a reimbursement.
+For flight costs from New York of $990, there will be no additional fees nor a reimbursement.

 Statement of interest (500 words)